metio/terraform-provider-k8s/docs/data-sources/pgv2_percona_com_percona_pg_cluster_v2_manifest.md

 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
 Requests cannot exceed Limits.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--backups--pgbackrest--sidecars--pgbackrest--resources--claims"></a>
-### Nested Schema for `spec.backups.pgbackrest.sidecars.pgbackrest.resources.requests`
+### Nested Schema for `spec.backups.pgbackrest.sidecars.pgbackrest.resources.claims`

 Required: